estradjm/Parallel-Gaussian-Blurring/README.md

 `./blur visit0000.ppm out.ppm 1 1`

 ## Exercise:
-#### Port as much of the code as your team can can to GPUs using OpenACC, and CUDA.
+#### Port as much of the code as your team can to GPUs using OpenACC, and/or CUDA.